MattiaBettini/GData/README.md

 # GData
-A simple Generic Serializer not thread safe for C#
+A simple Generic Abstraction for Serialize Data not thread safe for C#